api-platform/docs/core/state-providers.md

 Note, that if your entity is not Doctrine-related, you need to flag the identifier property by using `#[ApiProperty(identifier: true)` for things to work properly (see also [Entity Identifier Case](serialization.md#entity-identifier-case)).

+Also note that state providers only apply `Get` and `GetCollection` operations.

 ## State Provider

 If the [Symfony MakerBundle](https://symfony.com/doc/current/bundles/SymfonyMakerBundle) is installed in your project,